 As director of the NIH Center for Scientific Review, Richard oversees the receipt and referral of about 80,000 NIH grant applications a year.
 He leads the professionals who coordinate the peer review groups that evaluate the majority of these applications for scientific merit, and he works across NIH to improve the effectiveness of peer review.

-Jim, who previously worked at NIGMS, directs NIH’s Office of Data Analysis Tools and Systems.
+Jim, who previously worked at NIGMS, is special assistant to NIH Deputy Director for Extramural Research.
 In addition to managing the development and maintenance of NIH’s Research Portfolio Online Reporting Tools, including RePORTER, he analyzes and presents data on NIH research programs and research personnel for use in program evaluation and policy studies.

 Until his retirement in January 2014, Clif oversaw the NIGMS Division of Training, Workforce Development and Diversity (TWD).